Keeley-Hammond/blog/_posts/2017-04-02-prepping-for-bootcamp.md

 My classmates and I have spoken a lot about the things that we'd wish we'd known before coming to the bootcamp, and specifically, the things that we wish we'd done.
 While it's fresh in my mind, I want to put down a few thoughts about ome concrete things that you can do to prepare for your code bootcamp, if it's something you're thinking of doing:

 ## What to Expect
 A lot of coding bootcamps that I researched (including Code Fellows) promise to take students from zero to software engineer in about four months.
-Frankly, I think that's horsesh*t and I'm going to emphasize this as much as I can:
+Frankly, I think that's nonsense and I'm going to emphasize this as much as I can:

 **Do not come into a coding bootcamp if you have never coded before.**